Your Cart ()

 Time Locks

-Time locks are the newest type of locks to be used on safes and can only be opened up during specific time periods.
-These locks work best for those who need their safe open at certain points in time--such as after hours or before a meeting time--but might not want it constantly left vulnerable otherwise.
+Time locks are the newest type to be used on safes and can only be opened up during specific periods.
+These locks work best for those who need their safe open at specific points- such as after hours or before a meeting time- but might not want it constantly left vulnerable otherwise.

 Biometric Locks